mircealungu/Polite/README.md

 is written in Polite like:

-    super hero := Superhero, named: 'Ironman'.
+    superhero := Superhero, named: 'Ironman'.
-    super hero, beat the hell out of: (the bad guy) and save: (the lady).
+    superhero, beat the hell out of: (the bad guy) and save: (the lady).

 See more at: http://scg.unibe.ch/research/Polite